AlexanderEkdahl/warlight2-starterbot-java/README.md

 - fuck bitches get money

+- write script that converts a dump to a replayable fixture

 ## Strategy
  - Make the bot defend owned SuperRegions if neccesary, possibly important Regions as well, Definitely done by DefensiveCommander.